brandonlokesy/EPFL-LANES-Mask-Design/README.md

 ## Generating a Production Run

-The run registry in `masks/.registry.json` tracks run and wafer numbers for each mask type. **This file is tracked by git.** Commit it after every production run so the counters stay in sync across the team.
+The run registry in `masks/.registry.json` tracks run and wafer numbers for each mask type.
+At the moment, `.registry.json` isn't tracked by git.
+Each user has their individual registry.

 ### Naming convention